socialmedia-class/socialmedia-class.github.io/python_bootcamp.md

 ### 0. Installation of Python and/or Jupyter Notebook

 For this bootcamp, I will recommend following [this guide](http://jupyter.readthedocs.io/en/latest/install.html) to install Anaconda, that conveniently includes Python, the Jupyter Notebook and other commonly used packages for scientific computing and data science.
+You can then You download the Jupyter notebook [file](assignments/python-bootcamp/IPythonBootcamp.ipynb), and open it in the [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/running.html) and follow all the instructions (same as on this page but can run interactively) to do your work there.

-Alternatively, if you have trouble installing Anaconda, you can try installing [standalone Python](https://www.python.org/downloads/).
+Alternatively, if you have trouble installing Anaconda, you can try installing [standalone Python](https://www.python.org/downloads/) anf follow the instructions on this page.

 ### 1. The basics: variables and data structures